novolife/HC32F4A0-DDL/README.md

 ## Documentation

-The `documents/hc32f4a0_ddl_Rev2.4.0.chm` file is the original documentation provided with the HC32F4A0 DDL SDK by HuaDa Semiconductor.
+The `documents/hc32f4a0_ddl_Rev2.4.0.chm` file is the original documentation provided with the HC32F4A0 DDL SDK by Xiaohua Semiconductor.

 It is included here unmodified for reference purposes.